patrickschlaepfer/gradle-cucumber/README.md

 ## Configuration

-Be sure that the glue is set correctly in `build.gradle`
+Be sure that the `--glue` is set correctly in `build.gradle`.
+To the package name, where the implementations are found.

     args = ['--plugin', 'pretty', '--glue', 'com.icconsult.examples.cucumber', 'src/test/resources']